Cajun Smoked Turkey

 How much turkey per person?

-How long will it take to cook?
+How long will this Cajun smoked turkey take to cook?

-How to make Smoked Cajun Style Turkey
+How to make Smoked Cajun Style Turkey step-by-step guide

 1. Fire up the smoker